Hobo-Hilly/NetworkPlus/NetPlus1.1/README.md

 Each bit has a particular definition

-This means that the device receiving this dat can interpret those bits and inderstand how to process the data properly.
+This means that the device receiving this data can interpret those bits and understand how to process the data properly.
 These bits are called "Control Flags"

 The TCP header contains important control information